InstaPig/COMP0158/README.md

 The manipulation and processing of data are complted with both type of scripts.

 ## Exploratory Analysis
-The plots and choropleth maps are completed with the python notebook.
+The plots and choropleth maps are mostly completed with the python notebook.

 ## Modelling
 - The majority of models were built with R.
 - The Deep Neural Network were implemented using python, Keras.
+- The spatial regression model has also been tested in the python notebook.